 “The mission of Hickerson STEM Designated School is for children to master academic skills, accept responsibility, develop respect and demonstrate resourcefulness in preparation for the middle school years.”

-- Teaching strategies should accommodate varied learning styles, give students the opportunity to be creativity, and to become problem solvers.
+Teaching strategies should accommodate varied learning styles, give students the opportunity to be creative, and become problem solvers.

 Quarterly awards are given for the following: